 Hashtags also can provide your business with insights on what your target audience is reacting to by collecting all of their tweets and posts through a theme.

 Websites like Keyhole can monitor how your tweets and hashtags are doing.
 Keyhole provides a real-time dashboard that shows how many people have posted with your hashtag.
-It also generates the number of likes, retweets and impressions your post has received, allowing you to track how its brand is doing.
+It also generates the number of likes, retweets and impressions your post has received, allowing you to track how your brand is doing.

 Twitter’s paid advertising platform allows brands to target ads based on keywords – including hashtags.
 Targeting hashtags helps you determine which words or topics would work best for your campaign to ensure you find the right audience.
 You also can segment your audience further by using interests targeting – such as selecting a category like “business” and then more specifically “technology” – or by location using a particular country, state, city or ZIP code.